 Free up to 1MM monthly messages.
 No credit card required.

-On the other hand, PubNub is a globally distributed data stream network, enabling you to deliver data in under a 1/4 second to anywhere on Earth, securely and reliably.
+On the other hand, PubNub is a globally distributed data stream network, enabling you to deliver data in 1/10 of a second or less to anywhere on Earth, securely and reliably.

 As we said earlier, Socket.IO is a framework that enables you to open and maintain a socket connection and stream data bidirectionally, and provides some pretty great and easy-to-use design patterns.